Apache Kafka Tutorial – Door to Gain Expertise in Kafka

 Want to know everything about Apache Kafka?
 Well, you have come to the right place.
 Here in Apache Kafka tutorial, you will get an explanation of all the aspects that surround Apache Kafka.
 We will start from its basic concept and cover all the major topics related to Apache Kafka.

-So, let’s begin the tutorial.
+So, let’s continue the tutorial.

 What is Kafka?